pauloeduardogodoy/PizzaCalc/README.md

   Accounts for ~1% handling loss.
 - **Sauce — The Ultimate Sauce** — Rustic raw peeled-tomato sauce recipe, with ingredients, quantities (scaling with the number of pizzas) and step-by-step instructions.
+- **Shopping list** — Dough and sauce ingredients, already scaled by the number of pizzas, grouped for easy checking while shopping.
+With a print button.
 - **Batch alerts** — Warns about high hydration (≥71%) and the Halo Core bowl load range (below ~700 g the spiral won't grab; above 2500 g it overloads the motor).
 - **Saved dough profiles** — Save/load named production settings (localStorage).